hetmanskyi-cloud/AWS/terraform/modules/alb/README.md

 ## Notes

 - HTTPS listener creation requires a valid SSL certificate.
-- WAF logging requires Firehose to be enabled.
+- WAF logging requires Firehose to be enabled with an appropriate IAM role and bucket policy.
 - Access logs are disabled by default for cost savings but can be enabled as needed.
 - ALB metrics and logs provide valuable insights into performance and security.
+- S3 bucket policies are configured to allow ALB and WAF logging.
+- Ensure bucket policies are audited for compliance before production deployment.

 ---